 Dr. Jones enjoys the challenge of veterinary medicine and is honored to have the opportunity to care for every patient and client.
-Doctor Jones loves living in Santa Fe with her husband Johnny, two dogs (Spaniel ‘Maggie’ and Lab Mix ‘Quincy’) two rescue guinea pigs (Peanut Butter & Jelly) and even has a baby on the way!
+She loves calling Santa Fe ‘home’ and lives with her husband Johnny, two wonderful human babies, and her lab/mix Quincy.
 When she’s not working she enjoys investing, collecting new houseplants/gardening, and being outside as much as possible hiking or jogging.